How do you take good quality cattle observations?

 You can use this data to improve your knowledge and reduce your risk.

-For more information about how to use the Cattle Observations dashboard, see the Cattle Obs help page.
+For more information about how to use the Cattle Observations dashboard, see the Cattle Observations help page.

 How to take good quality observations